Lee Rich: Career

 Rich began his career in advertising and ultimately became an industry executive.

 He served in the Navy as a lieutenant in World War II, and then returned to advertising in New York, where he rose to senior vice president and a member of the board of Benton & Bowles.

 As the ad agency middleman between product company sponsors and television producers, he was involved with The Andy Griffith Show, Make Room for Daddy, The Edge of Night, Gomer Pyle, U.S.M.C., and The Dick Van Dyke Show.

 Rich left Benton & Bowles in 1965 to partner with the Mirisch Co. and form Mirisch-Rich Productions.
 There he produced The Rat Patrol.

 In 1969, he, Merv Adelson, and Irwin Molasky formed Lorimar Productions.
 Its first production was The Homecoming: A Christmas Story (1971), a television film which led to Lorimar producing the series it inspired, The Waltons, featuring the same characters.
 The series ran on CBS from 1972 to 1981.
 Rich also co-produced the short-lived 1977 CBS espionage drama Hunter.
 Lorimar's biggest hit was the primetime soap Dallas, which ran from 1978 to 1991.
-In regards to the famous Dallas storyline “Who shot J.R.?” in which Larry Hagman’s character is fired upon in the 1979-80 season finale in March and the assailant is not revealed until the following November, only Rich and writer-director Leonard Katzman knew which of three previously shot endings would be used.
+During the Dallas storyline Who Shot J.R.? (in which Larry Hagman’s character is fired upon in the 1979-80 season finale in March and the assailant is not revealed until the following November) only Rich, executive producer Philip Capice, and writer-director Leonard Katzman knew which of three previously shot endings would be used.

 After leaving Lorimar in 1986, Rich joined MGM/UA Communications.
 For two years he was the chairman and chief executive of MGM.
+After leaving MGM, he started The Lee Rich Company (aka Lee Rich Productions) with a deal at Warner Bros. for film and television production.